Five Ways Studying the Arts Can Boost Your Career

 1. The Arts Help You Think Creatively

 Creative thinking is useful in almost every career.
-Employers need people who can look at problems in new ways, test ideas and find solutions that are not always obvious.
+Employers need people who can look at problems in new ways, test ideas and find solutions that aren’t always obvious.

-“The arts can open up your mind to previously unthought and unimagined realms, which is a skill that can lead to the ability to form creative solutions, regardless of one’s chosen endeavor.”
+“The arts can open up your mind to previously unthought and unimagined realms, which is a skill that can lead to the ability to form creative solutions, regardless of one’s chosen endeavor,” said Paul Higdon, STLCC professor and music program coordinator.

-In an art, music, theatre or design class, students practice making choices, trying ideas, adjusting when something does not work and thinking beyond the first answer.
+In an art, music, theatre or design class, students practice making choices, trying ideas and adjusting when something doesn’t work.
 Those habits can help in careers where problem-solving and innovation matter.

 2. The Arts Build Confidence and Leadership